PyRepair/maniple/LLMRepair/prompt_instructions/related_functions_v2.md

 ```

 ## Example Summary
+Class docstring: This class processes documents by appending text, removing text, and updating the title.
+The related functions `append_text`, `remove_text`, and `update_title` are likely used to perform these operations.

-The buggy function `process_document` first calls the function `def remove_text(self, length: int) -> None`.
-This function likely takes a length parameter, which is presumably the number of characters to be removed from the start or end of the document.
+`def remove_text(self, length: int) -> None`: This function likely takes a length parameter, which is presumably the number of characters to be removed from the start or end of the document.

-Then, the buggy function calls the `def append_text(self, text: str) -> None` function.
-From the name of the function, we can infer that this function appends text to an existing document, which is maintained by the current class, `DocumentProcessor`.
+`def append_text(self, text: str) -> None`: From the name of the function, we can infer that this function appends text to an existing document, which is maintained by the current class, `DocumentProcessor`.

-After that, the buggy function calls `def update_title(self, new_title: str) -> None` function.
-This function likely changes the internal record of the class to store a new title name.
+`def update_title(self, new_title: str) -> None`: This function likely changes the internal record of the class to store a new title name.

-In the end, the function calls `log_action()`, which essentially prints a sequence of actions.
+`log_action()` function call: Prints a sequence of actions.

 ## Buggy Function with Related Functions